cronologic-de/ug_timetaggermodule/source/hardware.rst

 Some signals are optional and do not have to be connected, as is described in :numref:`Section %s<sec io>`.

-Pins that must not be connected are marked as NC .
+Pins that must not be connected are marked as NC.

 .. _jb1 table: